Viorel Moldovan: Neuchâtel Xamax and Grasshoppers

 In 1995, Moldovan went to play for Neuchâtel Xamax, making his Nationalliga A debut on 29 July under coach Gilbert Gress in a 1–0 home win over Basel.
 In the next round he netted his first goals in the competition, managing a brace in a 3–0 victory against Lugano.
 Until the end of his first season, he netted 19 goals which earned him the top-scorer of the season title alongside Lugano's Petar Aleksandrov, also being named the league's Foreigner of the Year.

 In the following season he played for Grasshoppers, scoring a goal on his debut in a 1–1 draw against Sion.
 Until the end of the season, he netted a personal record of 27 goals, including two hat-tricks in victories against Young Boys and Lausanne-Sport, being again the top-scorer of the season and the Foreigner of the Year.
-In the same season Moldovan scored a goal which helped the club eliminate Slavia Prague in the 1996–97 Champions League qualifying round, reaching the group stage where he made five appearances, scoring a brace in a 3–1 victory against Auxerre.
+In the same season, Moldovan scored a goal which helped the club eliminate Slavia Prague in the 1996–97 Champions League qualifying round, reaching the group stage where he made five appearances and scored a brace in a 3–1 victory against Auxerre.
 For the way he played in 1996, Moldovan was placed third in the ranking for the Romanian Footballer of the Year award.
 In the next season he netted two hat-tricks in two wins against his former club, Neuchâtel Xamax and Servette respectively.
 He scored 17 league goals until the end of the first half of the season, and though he left afterwards, the team managed to win the title without him.
 During his spell with The Hoppers, Moldovan also scored three goals which helped the team earn two victories in the Zurich derby against FC Zürich.